Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 The foreign national prescribed in the preceding paragraph shall be eligible to import only one mobile satellite earth station for private use.

-When an applicant applies for an import approval certificate, if the validity period specified in the approved network setting approval document, radio station setting approval document or the project approval document differ, they shall be applied for separately.
+When an applicant applies for an import approval certificate, if the validity period specified in the approved network setting approval document, radio station setting approval document, the CTRFD Use Plan approval document, or the project approval document differ, they shall be applied for separately.

 The validity period of the import approval certificate shall be one year, and each certificate shall be limited to one use.
 If necessary, an extension can be applied for one year prior to the expiration of the period, and the extension shall be limited to once only.
 However, the validity period of the import approval certificate shall not exceed the validity period of the installation permit or related approval documents.